pidge1014/SRD20.Path.V.1.5/Exalted_StartingRules.md

 And, the greatest of the clans elders may one day reach the ranks of Jade, where their spiritual core is strengthened beyond compare.
 Ancient rumors speak of an advancement past jade, but anyone able to achieve that would have certainly united sacred valley long ago and it remains very splintered.

-Characters will be 17-23 years old and at Copper advancement.
-As a copper, you can sense the energy in world, and have been cycling it into your core ever since.
+Characters will be 17-29 years old and at Iron advancement.
+As a iron, you can sense the energy in world, and have been cycling it into your core ever since copper.

 * **Clan options:**
 * Li: (Wood/Water) The Li clan live along the Dragon river, in the shadows of the forest under the great moutain known as The Greatfather.
 Their clan emblem is a snake in a tree, and they have a stronger connection to nature, and the sacred beasts that live their, than either of the other clans.
 The Li clan also have the greatest concern with outward apeparances and self care, chosing to always be decorated in the most expensive jewelery their family could afford.